z3tor123/Crypto-hacking/src/share.md

 + [Links -Netsq](https://github.com/gakonst/solidity-book)<br>
 *solidity-book*
 + [Links -Netsq](https://docs.chain.link/docs/conceptual-overview/)<br>
-*deploy an app in the blockchain with smart contract (soladity and that code is decentrlized...)*
+*deploy an app in the blockchain with smart contract (soladity and that code is decentrlized...)* <br>
 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨
 > todo : add a discord hook to grab resources from smart-contract discord channel and put it here